sourcegraph/about/company/values.md

 ### Be customer driven

-You proactively work on the right things by continuously orienting your goals around delivering value to your customer.
+You proactively work on the right things by continuously orienting your goals around delivering value to your customers.

 ### Work as a team